-- 1. Self-evaluation (limited to six pages) a reflection of the evaluation period of the faculty member's teaching, professional development, and service - 2.
+- 1. Annual Self-evaluation (limited to 6 pages) a reflection of the evaluation period of the faculty member's teaching, professional development, and service. - 2.
 Professional Activities Summary (PAS).
-Include all years since last review for tenure-track and tenured faculty - 3.
-Current CV - 4.
-Peer teaching evaluations by a member of the College Personnel Committee, faculty in department, and/or Department Chair. - 5.
-Supervisory / personnel evaluations on same schedule as PAS - 6.
+Include all years since last review for tenure-track and tenured faculty. - 3.
+Current CV. - 4.
+Peer teaching evaluations by a member of the College Personnel Committee, or faculty in Department and Department Chair. - 5.
+Supervisory / personnel evaluations on same schedule as PAS. - 6.
 Student evaluations for each class for all the years since previous review requiring a faculty portfolio. - 7.
-Evidence of teaching effectiveness (examples offered below) - 8.
-Evidence of scholarly and/or creative activities (examples offered below) - 9.
-Evidence of service (examples offered below)
+Evidence of teaching effectiveness (examples offered below). - 8.
+Evidence of scholarly and/or creative activities (examples offered below). - 9.
+Evidence of service (examples offered below).